gtmadureira/build-secure-gpg-key/README.md

 Your selection?
 11
 ```

-Next we remove Sign and Authenticate capability, keep only Certify.
+Next we remove Sign and Authenticate capability, keep only Certify:

 ```txt
 Possible actions for a ECDSA/EdDSA key: Sign Certify Authenticate